 While heading towards NSP renewal process, you must keep the following important points in mind –

 The last date to apply for both fresh and renewal is the same.
-For the academic year 2020-21, the application deadline for all centrally-funded schemes is 30th November 2020.
-For other scholarships, the deadline falls in the month of October and November.
+For the academic year 2020-21, the application deadline for centrally-funded pre-matric schemes was 31st December 2020.
+For centrally-funded post-matric, merit-cum-means and top class scholarships, the deadline was 20th January 2021.
+Furthermore, for other scholarships, the deadline falls in the month of January, February and March.
 It is advisable for students to check and confirm the deadline on the official website before heading towards NSP renewal.

 The process for NSP renewal is similar to that of fresh applications.
 The students are required to login to the portal using their registered application ID and password and proceed with the renewal application.
 To get a step-by-step description of NSP renewal, refer to the ‘Step-wise renewal application’ section above.

 If you are applying for the same scholarship that you received previously, you must make a ‘renewal application’ rather than a fresh application.
 However, if your course of study has completed and you want to apply for another scholarship, you can apply as a fresh candidate.
 In both the cases, it is important that you do not submit duplicate applications for any scholarship as it may lead to rejection.